-I examine inequalities in international orders, focusing on the international security preferences of the Global South.
-I am particularly interested in analyzing how developing countries advance limits on the use of force through international law and organization.
-I explore the governance mechanisms these actors favor when a) the behaviors of great powers challenge restraints and b) existing rules and institutions do not offer responses to the security crises that technological advancements produce.
+My research examines the security preferences and strategies of the Global South.
+I am particularly interested in analyzing how developing countries establish and enforce regulations on the use of military force.
+I explore the governance mechanisms these states favor when (a) the behaviors of great powers challenge international legal restraints, and (b) existing arms control institutions do not provide efficient responses to security crises triggered by technological advancements.

 Book Manuscript

-• Limited Intervention: How the Global South Adjusts the International Order Limited Intervention studies how developing countries address international security challenges when existing rules and norms offer insufficient responses.
+Binding Powers: Latin America and the Ordering of Humanitarian Interventions studies how developing countries address international security challenges when existing rules and norms offer insufficient responses.
 I explore the Latin American involvement in codifying the Responsibility to Protect (R2P), which intended to amend the nonintervention principle to respond better to humanitarian crises.
 By examining the diverse Latin American lawmaking strategies, I show that when a component of the international order offers insufficient responses to shared problems, developing countries prefer an adjusted version that simultaneously addresses the issue and prevents abuses by great powers.
-Limited Intervention thus shows that, even if limited, developing countries have agency when updating security governance.
+Binding Powers thus shows that, even if limited, developing countries have agency when updating security governance.

 Technological Advancements and Limits on the Use of Force